 For those coming for great food, Brtonigla offers typical Istrian dishes in taverns and agro tourist locations, as well at the street stalls.
 The local farmers’ produce can be tasted within the folk’s fair where you can see and buy the traditional Istrian artefacts and souvenirs.

-Those who love sport and recreation can show their competitive spirit at the traditional bicycle race named San Rocco Bike, in the team competition at the flying targets, at the futsal tournament called St Roch’s Cup, balinjerada, donkeys competition as well as the traditional Istrian games.
+Those who love sport and recreation can show their competitive spirit at the traditional bicycle race named San Rocco Bike, in the team competition at the flying targets, at the football tournament, at the tennis tournment, at balinjerada or donkeys competition.

 The active day is followed by the entertaining evenings at the city squares, with good food and music to everyone’s taste.